For over 100 years the Yea Show has been a proud tradition for the region

 Side Show Alley has always been an integral part of any agricultural show and for many years was one of the greatest attractions for all ages.
 Who could forget the boxing tents, the circus acts, the novelty ‘freak’ shows, the spruikers on the high platforms in front of the tents, many a great performer in their own right, which gave the shows such a great atmosphere.
 It has all changed now with the emphasis on “the bigger. the wilder, the better” concept for rides and the costs involved for these mega machines preclude their attendance in small one-day shows with a resulting fall in attendance among young people.

-The 2014 Centenary Show included a Friday evening Carnival with a very successful Fireworks display and so the evening Carnival now forms part of the festivities with a combined entry fee to both the Friday evening and Saturday.
+The 2014 Centenary Show included a Friday evening Carnival with a very successful Fireworks display.

 A competition for the best decorated bike at the Yea Show